MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 This requirement for MFA at sign-in is implemented for admin portals.
 Microsoft Entra ID [sign-in logs](~/identity/monitoring-health/concept-sign-ins.md) shows it as the source of the MFA requirement.

 Mandatory MFA for admin portals isn't configurable.
-It's implemented separately from any access policies thet you configured in your tenant.
+It's implemented separately from any access policies that you configured in your tenant.

-This requirement is implemented on top of .
 For example, if your organization chose to retain Microsoft’s [security defaults](~/fundamentals/security-defaults.md), and you currently have security defaults enabled, your users don't see any changes as MFA is already required for Azure management.
 If your tenant is using [Conditional Access](~/identity/conditional-access/overview.md) policies in Microsoft Entra and you already have a Conditional Access policy through which users sign into Azure with MFA, then your users don't see a change.
 Similarly, any restrictive Conditional Access policies that target Azure and require stronger authentication, such as phishing-resistant MFA, continue to be enforced.
 Users don't see any changes.

 ## Enforcement phases